HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ## Context and Problem Statement

-The Beta.Grants.Gov platform will need to consume live data and apply additional load to the database that the production database was not planned to support.
-Therefore, we will replicate the data for the Beta.Grants.Gov work so it will have a negligible impact on the database for replication related tasks and still provide up-to-date production data.
+The Beta.Grants.Gov platform will need to consume live grants data securely and without impacting grants.gov performance.
+However, the production database was not planned to support additional load to the database from the beta api.
+The beta work will also want to test schema changes to the database to facilitate new queries and lifecycle tracking that will not be possible in the production database.
+Additionally, the grants.gov database resides in another AWS account, which complicates access and security concerns.

 ## Decision Drivers